kalkite/go_pg_crud/README.md

 * Clone this repository.
 * Execute the `customers.sql` file into your PostgreSQL client.
 This will import sample database and tables that will be used for this example.
 * Modify `main.go` file, You must configure the PostgreSQL database connection.
 Change your postgreSQL username and passoword in db connectin.
-* Run `go build` to build the executable file.
-* Run/execute the generated program via terminal/command line.
+* go to your project and Run go run cmd/web/* or if you want to add command line interface port you give , # go run cmd/web/* :9999
-* Open your web browser, and navigate to `http://localhost:8080
+* Open your web browser, and navigate to `http://localhost:4000